zday294/Bedrock_Server_Manager/README.md

 If you don't have git, run the following commands in Ubuntu 18.04

     sudo apt install git

     git clone https://github.com/zday294/Bedrock_Server_Manager.git

 You should now have the repository available in Ubuntu 18.04.
-If you're unfamiliar with git and github, read gitting_started.md
+If you're unfamiliar with git and github, read [the Git Getting Started Guide](./gitting_started.md)

+You will also need to create a GitHub account if you do not already have one.